liberapay/liberapay.org/en/rules_of_procedure.md

 The finances of the organization are public.

 The discussions and decisions are public except when secrecy is legally or contractually required.

+A report on the status of the association is written by the members at least once a year, and sent through the internet to the users of the service who have opted to receive it.